 - When transition begins, anticipate the change in ball direction and keep your eyes on the action.
-Begin backing out to get a head start as the clearing team begins to move the ball upfield. - A good rule of thumb is to keep the 2 lines (ie Restraining/Midfield/GIE) between you and the ball as you move towards your goal.
-For example, when the ball is being cleared and is still in the box, the new lead official should be just beyond the midfield line (this keeps 2 lines between the official and the ball. restraining and midfield) - If you are on the "bench" side, keep clear of the substitution area.
-It is best to proceed to the farthest edge (cone) of the substitution box. - If the clearing team is in a fast break, you need to sprint to your goal then watch the play come toward you. - If the clearing team is in a slow break or the action becomes unsettled, keep 2 lines between you and the ball. - If the clearing team is in a slow break, look back upfield and help with the offsides count.
+Begin backing out to get a head start as the clearing team begins to move the ball upfield. - A good rule of thumb is to keep the 2 lines (ie Restraining/Midfield/GLE) between you and the ball as you move towards your goal.
+For example, when the ball is being cleared and is still in the box, the new lead official should be just beyond the midfield line (this keeps 2 lines between the official and the ball. restraining and midfield) - If the clearing team is in a fast break, you need to sprint to your goal then watch the play come toward you. - If the clearing team is in a slow break or the action becomes unsettled, keep 2 lines between you and the ball. - If the clearing team is in a slow break, look back upfield and help with the offsides count.
 You may be in the best position to see a team offsides or in an illegal substitution situation.